Why Do Stars Turn Red? II. Steady-State Envelope Solutions: Conclusions

 \section{Conclusions}

-To understand the physical origin of the mirror principle in envelope expansion and the distinct phase of RG/RSG in post-main-sequence evolution, we construct models of stellar envelopes to solve for steady-state solutions of their structures.
-These models allow us to explain three key features:
+To investigate the physical origin of envelope expansion toward the RG/RSG phase, we constructed steady-state stellar envelope models and solved for their internal structures.
+This approach allows us to explore a wide range of physically realizable envelope configurations and leads to the following key conclusions.

-(1) \textit{The mirror principle for envelope expansion.} Both realistic models and simplified polytropic models without energy treatment can generally reproduce the mirror principle in the regime of physically reasonable core masses: the inner and outer boundaries of the envelope move in the opposite directions.
-Therefore, this relationship is a natural consequence of the hydrostatic equilibrium regardless of energy transport.
-As the inner boundary of the envelope moves inward, its gravitational acceleration increases, requiring a steeper pressure gradient to maintain hydrostatic equilibrium.
-Since the pressure at this boundary is fixed by nuclear burning condition of the burning shell, the only way to achieve a steeper pressure gradient is to reduce the pressure and, therefore, the density in the outer envelope.
-As a result, the envelope expands in response to the contraction of the inner boundary of the envelope.
+\paragraph{(1) The refined mirror principle for envelope expansion.} Even simplified polytropic models without energy transport reproduce the refined mirror principle over the physically relevant range of core masses: the inner and outer boundaries of the envelope evolve in opposite directions.
+This relationship is therefore a natural consequence of the hydrostatic equilibrium regardless of energy transport.
+As the envelope’s inner boundary moves inward, its local gravitational acceleration increases, requiring a steeper pressure gradient to maintain hydrostatic equilibrium.
+Because the pressure at this boundary is fixed by the nuclear-burning conditions of the hydrogen-burning shell, the pressure gradient can steepen only through a reduction in pressure and density in the outer envelope, driving envelope expansion.

-(2) \textit{The red giant/supergiant phase.} The RG/RSG phase represents a distinct state in the stellar structure, characterized by significantly different temperature, density, and pressure profiles compared to stars with smaller radii.
-To reach this phase, a star undergoes a structural transition involving mass redistribution and the formation of an extended convective zone.
-Completion of this phase transition sets a limiting stellar radius and effective temperature ($\sim 4,000\,{\rm K}$).
-Once the star reaches this status, further inward motion of the envelope’s inner boundary no longer results in additional envelope expansion.
-The limiting extent of the stellar envelope is governed by a sharp decline in opacity as the temperature drops in the regime where H$^{-}$ opacity dominates.
-The resulting reduction in opacity near the stellar surface flattens the temperature gradient, thereby altering the internal structure of the envelope.
-This physical limit on envelope expansion is consistent with the classical Hayashi limit.
+\paragraph{(2) The red giant/supergiant phase.} The RG/RSG phase corresponds to a distinct state characterized by an internal structure that differs fundamentally from those of more compact stars.
+Entry into this phase involves a pronounced structural transition marked by flattening of the temperature gradient, substantial outward redistribution of envelope mass, and the development of an extended convective envelope.
+Completion of this transition establishes a maximum stellar radius and a characteristic effective temperature of $\sim 4{,}000\,{\rm K}$, defining the formation of RG/RSG.
+Beyond this point, further inward motion of the envelope’s inner boundary does not produce additional expansion.
+This saturation occurs because the sharp drop in H$^{-}$ opacity at low temperatures flattens the temperature gradient, modifies the envelope structure, and imposes a physical upper limit on the stellar radius, consistent with the Hayashi limit.